ZQpengyu/ESM/README.md

                 Chaoqun Zheng,
                 Yonggang Huang },
-   title     = {News Recommendation via Jointly Modeling Event Matching and Style Matching}, journal   = {{European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2023}}, year      = {2023}
+   title     = {News Recommendation via Jointly Modeling Event Matching and Style Matching}, booktitle   = {{Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases}}, year      = {2023}
  }
 </code></pre>